Sydney County Council: History

 In 1904, the Municipal Council of Sydney's Electricity Department, one of the two main authorities responsible for electricity generation at the time, began to generate electricity for streetlights in the Sydney central business district.
 Pyrmont Power Station began operations in 1904, as the Sydney Electric Lighting Station, and was expanded over time.
 Construction of the Bunnerong Power Station began in 1926, and when Bunnerong 'A' Station was completed in 1937 it had a capacity of 175 MW, making it the largest power station in the State, and further expansion brought its capacity to 375 MW, making Bunnerong the largest power station in the southern hemisphere.

 In 1935, the Sydney County Council was formed and took over ownership of the Municipality of Sydney's Electricity Department including its power stations, which by then supplied electricity for domestic, commercial and community uses in addition to the original purpose of supply for street lighting.
 SCC progressively took over the electricity operations of other local councils in its vicinity.
 SCC took over the electricity works of Sutherland Shire Council in 1949.
-After the Electricity Commission of New South Wales was created in 1950 to manage electricity generation and distribution across the state, the SCC's Bunnerong and Pyrmont Power Stations were transferred to it in 1952; and the SCC became an electricity distributor only.
+After the Electricity Commission of New South Wales was created in 1950 to manage electricity generation and distribution across the state, the SCC's Bunnerong and Pyrmont power stations were transferred to it in 1952; and the SCC became an electricity distributor only.
 By 1982, Brisbane Water, Mackellar and St George County Councils had merged with SCC.

-In 1989, the state government legislated to abolish the SCC and other electricity supply county councils formed under the Local Government Act.
-SCC became Sydney Electricity, a government controlled corporation.
-County council employees had been entitled to payment for unused accumulated sick leave but the state government legislated to prohibit such, leaving the now state owned corporation of Sydney Electricity with the money but it was required to pay dividends to the state government.
+In 1989, the NSW government legislated to abolish the SCC and other electricity supply county councils formed under the Local Government Act.
+SCC became Sydney Electricity, a government-owned corporation.
+County council employees had been entitled to payment for unused accumulated sick leave but the NSW government legislated to prohibit such, leaving the now state-owned corporation with the money.
+County councils had also been profitable and had significant assets in accounting provisions for equipment renewal and maintenance.
+The NSW government, as the new owner, required the utility providers to pay it dividends and sought to privatize and sell them.
 In 1996, Sydney Electricity was merged with Orion Energy to form EnergyAustralia, a government-controlled enterprise.
 The retail business of EnergyAustralia and its name was sold to Hong-Kong listed TRUenergy in 2010, which in 2012, changed its name to EnergyAustralia.
 On 2 March 2011, the remaining electricity distribution business of EnergyAustralia changed its name to Ausgrid.
 The state government subsequently leased ownership of Ausgrid, retaining a stake.